-Policy MR07: Landscape and Nature
+Policy MR07 Landscape and Nature

 - 1. Development should have no significant adverse impacts and should take opportunities to enhance the historic and rural landscape character and biodiversity of the Parish. - 2.
 In terms of impacts on habitats, development should: - a. avoid negative impacts; or - b. where this is not possible, minimise negative impacts and compensate for such impacts; and - c. take opportunities to restore damaged or lost habitats. - 3.
 Development should not harm and should take opportunities to enhance the River Trent, its tributaries and flanking species rich grassland, including consideration of amenity, accessibility, biodiversity, habitat value, and landscape character. - 4.
-Development should have no significant adverse impacts on woodland areas. - 5.
+Development proposals resulting in the loss of ancient woodland or ancient trees will only be supported in wholly exceptional circumstances.
+Proposals that will have significant adverse impact on other woodland areas will not be supported. - 5.
 Development should: - a. retain trees and hedgerows and incorporate them into the design and layout of development, or - b. where retention is not possible, provide replacement trees and hedges in close proximity, to provide a similar level of amenity and environmental value; and - c. take precautions to avoid damage to roots during construction. - 6.
-With the exception of the allocated site, development should not involve the loss of the best and most versatile agricultural land. - 7.
-Development should maintain the open landscape setting of Mavesyn Ridware and its separation from other settlements.
+With the exception of the allocated site, development should not involve the loss of the best and most versatile agricultural land unless it is demonstrated the loss of agricultural land is outweighed by substantial environmental or community benefits. - 7.
+Development should maintain the open landscape setting of Mavesyn Ridware and its visual separation from other settlements.